antwebes/BadgeBundle/Resources/doc/index.rst

 	- Participant: James
 	- Badge: Comment Gold
 	- Count: Count of the user to participate for this badge
-	- wontAt: null or datetime
+	- WontAt: null or datetime
 	- acquired: bool ( true or false)

 	A user will have a rank for each badge which is participating.